ghsusanibar/nd00333_AZMLND_Capstone_Project/README.md

 Similar to the previous experiment, I built a Pipeline with steps such as cleaning data, filtering, do some transformations and split the dataset into train and test sets in order to do some feature engineering and help to get better models.
 The diffence is on the last module, which in this case is the HyperDrive step.

 #### HyperDrive config
 In order to run a HyperDrive experiment we have to set up some previous details.
-First we have to specify the hyperparameters to be tunned, in this case I chose the following parameters: num_leaves, max_depth, min_data_in_leaf and learning_rate.
-I defined the parameter space using random sampling.
+First I passed the output of the previous step (testTrainSplitStep) as input to the HyperDrive step.
+When reuse is allowed, results from the previous run are immediately sent to the next step.
+This is key when using pipelines in a collaborative environment since eliminating unnecessary reruns offers agility.
+Then we have to choose an algorithm to find the best hyperparameters of it.
+In this case I chose the LightGBM, which is a gradient boosting algorithm that uses tree-based learning.
+The advantages of LightGBM are that it has faster training speed and higher efficiency, lower memory usage, better accuracy and capable of handling large-scale data.
+So then we have to specify the LightGBM's hyperparameters to be tunned, in this case I chose the following parameters: num_leaves, max_depth, min_data_in_leaf and learning_rate.
+For num_leaves, max_depth and mindatain_leaf hyperparameters I defined a range of discrete values, whereas for the learning_rate hyperparameter I defined a uniform distribution of values.
+Then I defined the parameter space using random sampling.
 One of the the benefits of the random sampling is that the hyperparameter values are chosen from a set of discrete values or a distribution over a continuous range.
 So it tested several cases and not every combinations.
 It helped to reduce the time of hyperparameter tuning.
 Then I used the BanditPolicy as early stopping policy because it defines an early termination policy based on slack criteria, frequency and delay interval for evaluation.
 Any run that doesn't fall within the slack factor or slack amount of the evaluation metric with respect to the best performing run will be terminated.
-I wrote a training script in wich I use the LightGBM algorithm.
 Then I built an estimator that specifies the location of the script, sets up its fixed parameters, including the compute target and specifies the packages needed to run the script.

 ![hyperdrive](/image/img026.jpg)